Large Language Models are not Fair Evaluators: Experiments

 \subsection{Human Annotation}

-In order to validate the effectiveness of our proposed strategies, we enlisted the participation of three groups of annotators.
-Following the same template as the original Vicuna, we instructed the annotators to assess the responses provided by Vicuna-13b and ChatGPT from four different perspectives: helpfulness, relevance, accuracy, and level of detail.
-The answers of Vicuna and ChatGPT are presented to the annotators in random order, and the evaluation process for each sample took an average of three minutes.
-We pay annotators at a rate of 15 dollars per hour, resulting in a total annotation cost of 180 dollars. \textbf{The final result is based on the majority opinion among the annotators.}
+To assess the effectiveness of our proposed strategies, three of the authors manually annotate the ``win/tie/lose'' outcomes of responses from ChatGPT and Vicuna-13B independently in all 80 Vicuna Benchmark questions.
+All of the annotators are researchers familiar with Artificial Intelligence and are well-equipped to assess the quality of the responses.
+Following the same template as the original Vicuna, the annotators are instructed to assess the responses provided by Vicuna-13B and ChatGPT from four different perspectives: helpfulness, relevance, accuracy, and level of detail.
+The responses of Vicuna and ChatGPT are presented to the annotators in random order.
+The evaluation process for each example took an average of three minutes. \textbf{The final result is based on the majority opinion among three annotators.}